Kiv-Kanini/HR-ATTRITION-IBM-/README.md

 - Exported summary tables for clean import into Power BI

 ### 2. Dashboard Development (Power BI)
-- Created cards for Key Insights and Total employees, and built visuals like:
+- Created cards for Key Insights and Total employees, and built visuals including:
   - Attrition by Tenure Group
   - Attrition by Job Role
   - Attrition by Age Group and Gender